-Revenue in Q2 FY22 was \$204.5 million, representing an increase of 7.7% compared with Q1 FY22 and 28.0% from Q2 FY21.
-Revenue in YTD FY22 was \$394.3 million, representing an increase of 26.5% over YTD FY21.
+Revenue in Q3 FY22 was \$219.9 million, representing an increase of 7.5% compared with Q2 FY22 and 28.9% from Q3 FY21.
+Revenue in YTD FY22 was \$614.3 million, representing an increase of 27.3% over YTD FY21.

-IC photomask revenue increased 12.4% and 30.2% in Q2 FY22, compared with Q1 FY22 and Q2 FY21, respectively, and increased 27.0% in YTD FY22, compared with YTD FY21.
-These increases were driven by continued demand growth and better pricing for mainstream photomasks used for computer chips needed for the production of products considered part of the "internet-of-things", 5G wireless technology applications, cryptocurrency mining, and consumer products.
-Concurrently, strong demand for high-end logic photomasks in Asia also allowed for better pricing.
+IC photomask revenue increased 10.6% and 36.9% in Q3 FY22, compared with Q2 FY22 and Q3 FY21, respectively, and increased 30.5% in YTD FY22, compared with YTD FY21.
+These increases were driven by continued strong demand growth in Asia and the U.S. for high-end products, and increased pricing and continued growth for mainstream products used for computer chips used in the production of consumer goods, products considered part of the "internet-of-things", 5G wireless technology applications, and cryptocurrency mining.
+We expect this trend to continue in the near term, spurred by continued demand for products that support remote work and learning, advanced display technologies, and accelerated regional investments resulting from growing nationalism to insure local availability of computer chips